HCP62/Number-Guess-Python/README.md

 This project is a simple number guessing game coded entirely in Python, using the random module.

+To run this code without any issues, run this code in Python 3.9.0 or higher.

 Clone the Python file into your IDE, and run the code to play the game.

 Upon opening the game you will be prompted to select a difficulty level.